cristianoc/arc-challenge/symarc/experiments/evidence/006-repair-audit/README.md

 # Retrospective repair audit evidence

+Ten repairs were hand-written after inspecting official test answers.
+They preserve 25/25 training pairs and pass 14/14 known test pairs.
+The runner checks these supplied repairs; it does not discover them.
+The colour and geometry checks also use manually chosen task-specific assumptions.

 - `baseline.json`: per-example outcomes for all 120 external original solvers.
 - `repair_results.json`: ten repaired witnesses, exact matches and metamorphic checks.
 - `provenance.json`: original source/data revisions and solver blob hashes.